-- The distinctives of the Pentecostal movement;
+1. The distinctives of the Pentecostal movement;

-- Academic excellence;
+2. Academic excellence;

-- Effective governance structures and financial management procedures;
+3. Effective governance structures and financial management procedures;

-- Effective student spiritual life development;
+4. Effective student spiritual life development;

-- Effective and practical leadership and ministry training;
+5. Effective and practical leadership and ministry training;

-- Education and training programs that are developed to meet the needs of the students, churches, communities and contexts they serve.
+6. Education and training programs that are developed to meet the needs of the students, churches, communities and contexts they serve.